-Brent’s history with Jenner & Block dates back more than a decade, to 2009, when he was a founding partner of the firm’s Los Angeles office.
-Since the opening of the LA office, Brent has helped resolve disputes in almost every industry for clients from around the globe.
-Some of his high-profile matters include Move, Inc., National Association of Realtors, et al. v.
-Zillow, Inc., et al. ($130 million settlement in Seattle) and Epic Systems Corp. v.
-Tata Consultancy Services, et al. ($940 million jury verdict in Madison).
-In 2017, Brent received a prestigious California Lawyer Attorney of the Year (CLAY) award for his work in the trade secrets category.
+Mr. Caslin is co-chair of Jenner & Block’s Trade Secrets and Restrictive Covenants Practice.
+He has written more than a dozen articles on trade secret and computer fraud law, and regularly represents clients in trade secret disputes.
+Some of his high-profile trade secret matters include Move, Inc., National Association of Realtors, et al. v.
+Zillow, Inc., et al. ($130 million settlement in Seattle, Washington) and Epic Systems Corp. v.
+Tata Consultancy Services, et al. ($940 million jury verdict in Madison, Wisconsin).
+Mr. Caslin has been through a number of PI and TRO proceedings involving trade secrets.
+In 2017, he received a California Lawyer Attorney of the Year (CLAY) award for his work in the Trade Secrets category.

-Brent also has considerable experience with disputes relating to corporate transactions.
-He has represented private equity firms, publicly traded corporations, and private companies through post-closing disputes and purchase price adjustments.
-Brent has twice won affirmative fraud claims in arbitration proceedings and successfully defended or resolved dozens of other arbitration claims.
+Mr. Caslin also has considerable experience with disputes relating to corporate transactions and ownership rights.
+He has represented private equity firms, publicly traded corporations and private companies through purchase price adjustment processes, indemnity claims, and corporate control disputes.
+Mr. Caslin has twice won affirmative fraud claims in private arbitration proceedings and successfully defended or resolved dozens of other arbitration matters related to corporate transactions.

-Brent regularly handles cross-border disputes for clients from Asia.
-In 2003 and 2004, a lawyer exchange program allowed him to handle international legal matters in Tokyo, Japan with the law firm Mori Hamada & Matsumoto.
-He also served the State Bar of California’s International Law Section in a number of support and leadership roles, and was elected chair of the section for the 2011-2012 term.
+Mr. Caslin regularly handles cross-border disputes for clients from Japan across industries.
+In 2003 and 2004, a lawyer exchange program allowed him to work on international legal matters in Tokyo with prominent Japanese law firm Mori Hamada & Matsumoto.
+He also served the State Bar of California’s International Law Section in a number of support and leadership roles and was elected chair of the section for the 2011-2012 term.